The Australian Constitution says the Australian Parliament must sit within 30 days of the return of the writs. Writs are legal documents.

 Once the AEC have counted the votes, the writs are returned which confirms the official results of the election.
 The writs for the House of Representatives and territory senators are signed by the Australian Electoral Commissioner and returned to the Governor-General.

-The Australian Constitution states that Parliament must sit within 30 days of the return of the writs.
-It is up to the Australian Government to decide the date within those 30 days that parliament should open.
+It is up to the Australian Government to decide the date within those 30 days that Parliament should open.